-L We give thanks to You, heavenly Father, for Your compassion shown to us in Christ Jesus, the great Shepherd of the sheep and the righteous Son of David.
-Grant that we would trust our Good Shepherd at all times and keep us secure in the shelter of Your flock.

-- L We give thanks to You, heavenly Father, that we are no longer strangers.
+- L We give thanks to You, heavenly Father, for Your compassion shown to us in Christ Jesus, the great Shepherd of the sheep and the righteous Son of David.
+Grant that we would trust our Good Shepherd at all times and keep us secure in the shelter of Your flock. - C Amen. - L We give thanks to You, heavenly Father, that we are no longer strangers.
 You have reconciled us to Yourself through the cross.
 Now that You have brought us from many families into Your family, continue to bless our homes, that fathers and mothers may faithfully lead their children by word and deed to call upon You as Father. - C Amen. - L We give thanks to You, heavenly Father, that You have sustained us as we wander through the desolate places of life.
-Grant that even as You made five loaves and two fish to be sufficient for those who followed Jesus, that we would find Your abundant blessings to be sufficient for our needs today, through Jesus Christ our Lord. - C Amen. - L Almighty God, send Your holy angels to watch over all of our loved ones, especially those who live in distant places.
-We thank You for the protection granted to all who have attended to our needs during the pandemic.
-As we return to our customary activities, we ask for Your continued protection and grace. - C Amen. - I thank You, my heavenly Father, through Jesus Christ, Your dear Son, that You have kept me this night from all harm and danger; and I pray that You would keep me this day also from sin and every evil, that all my doings and life may please You.
+Grant that even as You made five loaves and two fish to be sufficient for those who followed Jesus, that we would find Your abundant blessings to be sufficient for our needs today, through Jesus Christ our Lord. - C Amen. - L Heavenly King, You provide for all our needs of body and soul.
+Grant us good government and faithful rulers, while reminding us always that all provision comes from You. - C Amen. - L O God of peace, during this time of war in the ancient land of Jesus' birth and in Ukraine, we pray that You would grant a swift end to the conflict and lasting peace, that right and justice would prevail, and that You would grant Your mighty hand of protection to the innocent and helpless. - C Amen. - L Visit us in Your compassion, O Lord.
+Deliver the sick from their infirmity, the troubled from their afflictions, the grieving from their sorrow, and the dying from their fear.
+May all who cry to You receive grace according to Your will.
+Help each of us to bear our crosses with patience and grace. - C Amen. - L We give thanks to You, O Lord, that You have made us fellow citizens with the saints in light.
+Keep us in the true faith for as long as You preserve us in this world, that we would hopefully and eagerly await the day when we stand in Your presence with them; through Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever. - C Amen. - C I thank You, my heavenly Father, through Jesus Christ, Your dear Son, that You have kept me this night from all harm and danger; and I pray that You would keep me this day also from sin and every evil, that all my doings and life may please You.
 For into Your hands I commend myself, my body and soul, and all things.
 Let Your holy angel be with me, that the evil foe may have no power over me.
-Amen. - Our Father who art in heaven, hallowed be Thy name, Thy kingdom come, Thy will be done on earth as it is in heaven; give us this day our daily bread; and forgive us our trespasses as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.
+Amen. - C Our Father who art in heaven, hallowed be Thy name, Thy kingdom come, Thy will be done on earth as it is in heaven; give us this day our daily bread; and forgive us our trespasses as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.
 For Thine is the kingdom and the power and the glory forever and ever.
-Amen. - L Let us bless the Lord. - C Thanks be to God. - L The Lord bless us, defend us from all evil, and bring us to everlasting life. - C Amen.
+Amen. - L Let us bless the Lord. - C Thanks be to God.

+L The Lord bless us, defend us from all evil, and bring us to everlasting life.
+C Amen.